Frequently Asked Questions

 Is there anything for my children to do when they visit me?

-We do have lots of toys in our lounge and a computer which visitors can use.
+We do have lots of toys in our lounge which visitors can use.
 Visiting children must be supervised by an adult at all times.

 I want to send my family emails when I am in the Hospice – is that possible?

-We now have a laptop and wireless internet access for patients and visitors to use on the Inpatient Unit.
+We have wireless internet access for patients and visitors to use on the Inpatient Unit.
 The nurses will give you the password!

 Can I use a phone while staying in the Hospice?